-- Inability to pay creditors on due dates. - Inability to comply with the terms of loan agreements. - Change from credit to cash-on-delivery transactions with suppliers. - Inability to obtain financing for essential new product development or other essential investments.
+- Inability to comply with the terms of loan agreements. - Change from credit to cash-on-delivery transactions with suppliers. - Inability to obtain financing for essential new product development or other essential investments.

 Operating

 - Management intentions to liquidate the entity or to cease operations. - Loss of key management without replacement. - Loss of a major market, key customer(s), franchise, license, or principal supplier(s). - Labor difficulties. - Shortages of important supplies. - Emergence of a highly successful competitor.